 In the case of a s.358 of the Land Act 1994 (previously s.9, Land Act 1962) deed of grant, the reservations are contained in the new deed of grant in addition to the reservations contained in the original deed of grant for the land, which will be referenced and identified in the new grant.
-For these actions, an original grant allocation is not required.
+For these actions, an original grant allocation is not provided, and original grant boundaries are not plotted.